iambadu/iambadu.github.io/_work/abs-black-sauce.md

 thumb: bsauce/bs_thumb.png
 bg: bsauce/bs_bg.png
 bgclass: bs-bg
-intro: I was approached by the ABS Kitchen to design a clean and simple label for their Special Black Sauce.
+intro: ABS Kitchen needed a clean and simple label for their Special Black Sauce.
 Here I used the Amarillo font to make the "Special Black Sauce" have a bold and distinct look.
 ---